firefly-iii/docs/docs/docs/data-importer/faq/connection-errors.md

 ## I can't get beyond the opening screen

 Some setups have a bad time handling cookies, and without support for cookies the Data Importer doesn't know what you want to do.
-Make sure that

-- You're not running the data importer in a subdirectory
+- Validate you're not running the data importer in a subdirectory
-- The cookie settings in the .env file are correct.
+- Validate the cookie settings in the .env file are correct.

 ## My connection times out, even though the IP addresses are correct

 This mainly applies to Docker.
-Make sure that both containers [are on the same network](https://old.reddit.com/r/FireflyIII/comments/fuur8o/csvimporter_connection_timeout/).
+Both containers [must be on the same network](https://old.reddit.com/r/FireflyIII/comments/fuur8o/csvimporter_connection_timeout/).
 Remember that Firefly III usually runs on port 8080.

 Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/) if you can't get it to work.